decisionpatterns/magrittr.plus/README.md

 ## TLDR;

-`magrittr.plus` promotes cleaner more legibly code eliminating the need for the `extract2` function.
+`magrittr.plus` promotes cleaner more legibly code eliminating the need for the `extract2` function or the ugly `obj %>% .$name` syntax.
 Consider, the common case of extracting a value from a list or data.frame by name.
 The way `magrittr` allows this is:

-    list( a=1:10, b=rnorm(10) ) %>% extract2('a')
+    ll <- list( a=1:10, b=rnorm(10) )
+    ll %>% extract2('a')  # OR
+    ll %>% .$a

 `magrittr.plus` allows you to express this as:

-    list( a=1:10, b=rnorm(10) ) %>%  a
+    ll %>%  a

 There are two good reasons for promoting this syntax.
-First, it makes `%>%` behave more like `.` in other languages.
+First, it makes `%>%` behave more like the `.` operator in other languages.
 In Python, JAVA, etc.  The `.` is a dereferncing operator that looks inside the object.
-This same semantic is promoted here.
-Second, this is almost always what you would is done so it makes since that `extract2` is unnecessary.
-(It still works though).
+This same useful semantic is promoted by `magrittr.plus`.

+Second, `magrittr.plus` favors the more common case.
+Especially when working interactively, the coder is interested in inspecting a recursive object.
+(This is one feature that has made `data.table` a success.) `magrittr.plus` follows that paradigm, but does not prevent the use of  `extract2` or `.$name` syntax.
+They work to promote backward compatibility.

-`magrittr.plus` also provides replacement function for a number of classes.
-This allows syntax such as the following:
+`magrittr.plus` also provides a natural replacement function.
+This allows syntax such as the following to do the right thing.

-    ll <- list( a=1:10, b=rnorm(10) )
     ll %>% a
-    ll %>% a <- 11:20
+    ll %>% a <- 5:10
-    ll %>% a
+    ll %>% a         # 5:10

+The equivalent cannot be done with either `extract2` or `.$name` and instead requires the `inset2` function for extra cognitive bloat.